Cloudflare Turnstile

 // ...in the form JSX:

-reset()after every submit or server rejection to clear it and fetch a fresh challenge. - Inside
+reset()after every submit or server rejection so the next attempt gets a fresh challenge. - Inside

-CaptchaWidget,appearance: "interaction-only"keeps the widget invisible unless interaction is needed, andsize: "flexible"makes it fit the form width.
-Change theseoptionsincomponents/captcha-widget.tsxif you need a different look.
+CaptchaWidget,appearance: "interaction-only"keeps the widget invisible unless a challenge is actually needed, andsize: "flexible"makes it fit the form width.
+Change theseoptionsincomponents/captcha-widget.tsxfor a different look. - The file also exports

 Protecting a new form

-The contact form (app/(site)/contact/contact-form.tsx plus app/actions/contact.ts) is the reference for any non-auth form.
-The token rides along in FormData and is checked inside the server action — no extra round-trip.
+The contact form is the reference for any form you want to guard. app/(site)/contact/contact-form.tsx holds the client side and app/actions/contact.ts holds the server action.
+The token rides along in FormData and gets checked inside the action, so there's no extra round-trip.

 To protect a new form, in this order: